savbell/whisper-writer/README.md

 WhisperWriter is a small speech-to-text app that uses [OpenAI's Whisper model](https://openai.com/research/whisper) to auto-transcribe recordings from a user's microphone.

-Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default, but this can be changed in the [Configuration Options](#configuration-options)).
+Once started, the script runs in the background and waits for a keyboard shortcut to be pressed (`ctrl+shift+space` by default).
 When the shortcut is pressed, the app starts recording from your microphone.
+There are three options to stop recording:
+- `voice_activity_detection` that stops recording once it detects a long enough pause in your speech.
+- `press_to_toggle` that stops recording when the activation key is pressed again.
+- `hold_to_record` that stops recording when the activation key is released.

-It will continue recording until you stop speaking or there is a long enough pause in your speech.
-While it is recording, a small status window is displayed that shows the current stage of the transcription process.
+You can change the activation key and recording mode in the [Configuration Options](#configuration-options).
+While recording and transcribing, a small status window is displayed that shows the current stage of the process (but this can be turned off).
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

 The transcription can either be done locally through the [faster-whisper Python package](https://github.com/SYSTRAN/faster-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
 By default, the app will use a local model, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to provide your OpenAI API key in a `.env` file.

-**Fun fact:** Almost the entirety of this project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
+**Fun fact:** Almost the entirety of the initial release of the project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
 Practically every line, including most of this README, was written by AI.
 After the initial prototype was finished, WhisperWriter was used to write a lot of the prompts as well!

 ## Getting Started